 Once the tiniest bit of growth starts to show, it’s time to rev up that mower engine and get to work!
 Make sure the first mow of the season is with sharp blades.
 This will give you a clean cut so any grass blades that may have had some fungus or mold on the tip will be eradicated from your lawn.
 After a fresh mow, your grass is ready for new growth.

 Seed or Sod Your Lawn

 If any patches of your lawn dwindled to dirt over the dormant period, the best time to seed is after aeration, but before fertilizing.
 Whether you choose sod or seed is up to you, although if it is just a patch or two, we recommend choosing seed.
 You will end up with a nice, even lawn!

-Just like different types of grass have different dormant seasons, the first fertilizer of growing season also varies.
-For cool-season grass, your first round of fertilizer after dormant season is in early fall, so use our 3-18-18 Natural Fertilizer.
+Just like different types of grass have different dormant seasons, the first fertilizer of the growing season also varies.
+For cool-season grass, your first round of fertilizer after the dormant season is in early fall, so use our 3-18-18 Fertilizer.
 For warm-season grasses, late spring and early summer would be perfect to try our 15-0-15 Phosphorus-Free Fertilizer formula if you’re confident your roots are already strong and want to focus on above-ground results.
 Whichever fertilizer you choose, make sure you spread it evenly and follow up with a Lawn Boost.